MrLaki5/ESP32-MCP-air-conditioner/README.md

 # ESP32-MCP-air-conditioner

-Turn your Air Conditioner on/off and control it from a Chatbot application using this MCP server running on an ESP32 microcontroller.
+Turn your Air Conditioner on/off and control it (temperature) from a Chatbot application using this MCP server running on an ESP32 microcontroller.

 [!](https://github.com/user-attachments/assets/1218c517-bfdc-407c-82f9-809421ac7438)